My Personal 700+ GMAT Prep Strategy That resulted in a 780 Score!!

 My first step was with the Official GMATPrep –This should really be the first step In your GMAT preparation.
 And the first two tests are absolutely free!

 In the first practice test I got a 650.
 Went through all the answers, right or wrong, with a fine tooth comb to identify areas I needed to focus on.
 This contains the real ‘retired’ GMAT questions from past years.

 If you expect a score of 700+, the questions here will seem to be easier than the real GMAT.

 The reason for that is this software has only a limited number of ‘Tough’ questions compared to the actual GMAT.
 GMAT Course / Books that I followed

 If you have to read only one book for the GMAT, this is the one!!

 I used this to brush up the areas that I found myself weak in, from the initial Diagnostic test.

-You should thoroughly read all explanations to understand why an answer is correct and
+You should thoroughly read all explanations to understand why an answer is correct and another one wrong.

 Princeton review verbal work out

 This is supposedly good for Verbal prep, but I think the Kaplan book offers better insights.